Early Educators

 Quality Counts California (QCC) includes both a QIS and a QRIS, as ratings are required for California State Preschool Programs.
 The quality elements measured by QCC ratings comprise the continuous quality improvement framework for all QCC-participating programs.

-Why participate in QIS
+Why participate in QIS?

 Participating in a QIS demonstrates a commitment to quality and continuous growth.
 QCC can help you with resources and supports to build your care program.
 Find out more, including testimonials.